Last updated FEBRUARY 15, 2012

 - Is arrested or booked for a class B or C misdemeanor (includes lack of a valid license, public intoxication; many traffic offenses; DUI; reckless driving; public nuisance).

-Officers would also be required to verify the immigration status of any passengers of a car if they developed “reasonable suspicion” that the passengers were violating new Utah criminal provisions with respect to the smuggling or transporting of “illegal aliens.”
+Officers would also be required to verify the immigration status of any passengers of a car if they developed “reasonable suspicion” that the passengers were violating new Utah criminal provisions with respect to the smuggling or transporting of immigrants unauthorized to be in the United States.

 While the bill enumerates a list of documents that, if produced, would give individuals stopped a presumption of “lawful presence in the United States,” as well as allowing individuals to make an oral affirmation of U.S. citizenship or U.S. national status, it also allows officers to reject these documents if they have “reasonable suspicion” to believe they are false, further inviting racial profiling.

-Creates state criminal offenses for transporting and harboring of “illegal aliens,” or conspiring to do so.
+Creates state criminal offenses for transporting and harboring of immigrants unauthorized to be in the U.S. or conspiring to do so.

-Allows for the warrantless arrest of individuals if law enforcement agents have “reasonable cause” to believe an individual is an “alien” . . .
+Allows for the warrantless arrest of individuals if law enforcement agents have “reasonable cause” to believe an individual is a non–U.S. citizen . . .

-- subject to a removal order issued by an immigration judge;
+- who is subject to a removal order issued by an immigration judge;

 - who has been charged or convicted in another state with one or more aggravated felonies as defined by federal immigration law.

-Prohibits any state or local government policy that would limit law enforcement agencies from assisting the federal government in the enforcement of any immigration law or regulation, including federal alien registration laws.
+Prohibits any state or local government policy that would limit law enforcement agencies from assisting the federal government in the enforcement of any immigration law or regulation, including federal registration laws applicable to non–U.S. citizens.

 The briefs and orders filed to date in the lawsuit are available below, and more information about HB 497 is available here.